-Pilot staff working may be used to authorise rail traffic movements that are not permitted under a system of Safeworking.
+Pilot staff working may be used in Rail Vehicle Detection Territory to authorise rail traffic movements that are not permitted under a system of Safeworking.

 The correct pilot staff or half pilot staff (half-staff) is the authority to occupy a pilot staff section.